-• Corporations.
-See Form 1118, Foreign Tax Credit-Corporations, for an explanation of when a corporation can take this credit for payment of income tax to a foreign country or U.S. possession. • Trusts.
-See Form 1116, Foreign Tax Credit (Individual, Estate, Trust, or Nonresident Alien Individual), for rules on how the trust computes the foreign tax credit.
+- Corporations.
+See Form 1118, Foreign Tax Credit-Corporations, for an explanation of when a corporation can take this credit for payment of income tax to a foreign country or U.S. possession. - Trusts.
+See Form 1116, Foreign Tax Credit (Individual, Estate, or Trust), for rules on how the trust computes the foreign tax credit.